-To run on Niagara's compute nodes, you must submit a batch job.
+To do computations on Niagara, you must submit a batch job.
+In a job script, you can specify how many compute nodes you need and for how long.

-In a job script, you can specify how many nodes you need and for how long.
-Once the job scheduler starts your job, it is the only thing running on its reserved nodes.
+Once the job scheduler starts your job, that is the only thing running on its reserved nodes.